ARTINFO: NEW YORK: Lady Gaga accused of ripping off Colette!

 Picture this: the young, “starving artist” art teacher in a fashionable Greenwich Village grade school comes to her classes in thigh-high six inch platform leather boots, hand painted in red, white and blue and bejewelled with sequins and rhinestones.
 The children, motivated by their teacher’s artistic awesomeness, went home and started painting their mother’s shoes red, white and blue.
 The art teacher was summarily dismissed.
 Colette was out of a job.

 Picture this: I came across a rather wealthy entrepreneur looking to acquire art pieces for his newly redecorated apartment.
-I brought him to Colette’s studio/loft in Soho where he chose one of her ultra large creations, priced at over $10,000as I recall.
+I brought him to Colette’s studio/loft in Soho where he chose one of her ultra large creations, priced at over $6,000 as I recall.
 He liked the piece because, he said,” it complimented the colour scheme of my redecorated apartment.”
 He offered to write her a cheque, on the spot (how timely…because I knew how desperately Colette needed the money).
 But she told him to ‘get out – no sale.’
 She knew he wanted her painting for the wrong reason!!

 Picture this: Colette’s loft was entirely draped and sculpted with white parachute silk, gracefully flowing and billowing from ceiling and walls to floor.
 And no furniture…just huge hand painted multicoloured pillows among her paintings and mannequins draped with her outrageous feathered, pearled and gossamer clothing creations, ones she would routinely wear even to go out for a quart of milk.!

 Picture this: Colette had been receiving phone calls from a photographer wanting to photograph her.
-She would constantly blow him off saying that her boyfriend, also a photographer, took enough pictures of her.
+She would constantly blow him off saying that her friend, also a photographer, took enough pictures of her.
 When she told me of this nagging photographer, I asked if she got the guy’s name.
 She said it sounded like a Jewish name.
 I asked her to write it down the next time he called.
 When she told me it was Arnold Newman, one of the world’s best-known celebrity and artist portrait photographers, I shrieked, “are you crazy!
 Next time he calls, say yes!”
 Next time he called he was finally able to tell her that he was hired by Vanity Fair Magazine who wanted to do an article and photo spread on her.

 Picture this: some years later, in Toronto, I had the pleasure to be invited to a private speaking engagement by Arnold Newman.
 After he finished, he was naturally swarmed by all the attendees wanting to chat with this great master.
 As I could not get near, from the edge of the crowd I yelled, “Mr. Newman, does the name Colette ring a bell?”
 His body froze, his head snapped to my direction and briskly broke away from the thick group of admirers and came face to face with me.
 He said, “did you mean crazy Colette?”
 I nodded.
 He said, “oo-la-la,“ rolled his eyes, grabbed my shoulder and guided me away to a quiet corner of the room.
 “How do you know her,” he demanded.
 I said I was the reason that she gave for not wanting any more shots of her.
 I told him I had a print of his famous Igor Stravinsky portrait by his piano.
 He invited me to come to his hotel the next day and he would sign it.
 Of course I met him the next day, he signed the print, we chatted about our “mutual friend” and invited me to visit him at his studio next time I was in New York City.